โœ๏ธIntro to Christianity

 The Prohibition of False Witness

-• Integrity in speech reflects integrity of character—a key Christian ethical principle
+• Integrity in speech reflects integrity of character, a key principle that carries into Christian ethics.

 The Prohibition of Coveting

-• The commandment reveals that true obedience is internal, anticipating Jesus's teachings on heart-level righteousness
+• This reveals that true obedience is internal, anticipating Jesus's later teachings on heart-level righteousness (see Matthew 5:21-28, where Jesus extends the commandments to thoughts and intentions).

-Compare: Stealing vs. Coveting—one prohibits the action, the other prohibits the desire that leads to action.
+Compare: Stealing vs. Coveting.
+One prohibits the action, the other prohibits the desire that leads to action.
 This distinction is crucial for understanding how the commandments address both behavior and motivation.
-If asked about internal vs. external ethics, this pair illustrates the concept perfectly.
+If you're asked about internal vs. external ethics, this pair illustrates the concept perfectly.

 Quick Reference Table